 Aphids.
 These soft-bodied sap-sucking insects can cause leaves and flowers to emerge twisted or cause yellowing in sufficient numbers.
 They’re simple to cure if you’re dedicated to spraying or wiping them away daily until the population is gone.
-Because ants sometimes farm aphids, it’s also important to place ant baits nearby anytime you’re plagued with aphids.
+Since ants sometimes farm aphids, it’s also important to place ant baits nearby anytime you’re plagued with aphids.

 Slugs and snails.
 These land-based mollusks can wreak havoc on a garden with their nighttime visits, leaving chewed leaves and flowers behind.
 If you suspect slugs or snails, go out into the garden at night with a flashlight to confirm your suspicion, then handpick as many as you can find.
 Dunking them into a bucket of soapy water will dispatch the pests quickly.
 In addition, you may want to place beer traps around the garden in shallow dishes; just make sure you clean them daily.
 Diatomaceous earth sprinkled around plants may also help.

 Bacterial soft rot.
-Caused by a bacterial infection, bacterial soft rot will start out as tiny water-soaked spots on leaves, stems or blooms, then enlarge and dry out, leaving a gray, black or brownish spot behind.
+Caused by a bacterial infection, bacterial soft rot will start out as tiny, water-soaked spots on leaves, stems, or blooms, then enlarge and dry out, leaving a gray, black, or brownish spot behind.
 In very wet conditions, sick plants may also exude a brownish mass of bacteria.
 There’s very little you can do once this disease has set in, but reducing moisture around plants with very mild infections can slow the progression.
 Generally, it’s best to discard or destroy infected plants to prevent the bacteria from spreading.

 Fusarium wilt.
 Among the most frustrating garden diseases, Fusarium wilt is incurable once it has started.
 This fungal pathogen lies dormant in the soil, waiting for its chance to infect plants.
 When conditions are too wet or plants are overfertilized, you may notice your freesia begin to wilt despite adequate care.
 The yellow leaves and general decline that follows will usually end in death.
-Improve your garden drainage, solarize the soil and try again next year – you’ll have much better luck.
+Improve your garden drainage, solarize the soil, and try again next year – you’ll have much better luck.